Adjoint methods for obstacle problems and weakly coupled systems of PDE

 Thanks to (H\ref{weakcou}.3), \eqref{posit0} follows.

 Let us now multiply \eqref{rfd0}$_1$ and \eqref{rfd0}$_2$ by the solutions $z_1$ and $z_2$ of \eqref{adjadj50}.
 Adding up the relations obtained we have

 Thanks to \eqref{posit0}, from last relation we conclude that and this implies that $\sigma^{1,\varepsilon}, \sigma^{2,\varepsilon} \geq 0$.
-To prove (ii), it is sufficient to integrate equations \eqref{rfd0}$_1$ and \eqref{rfd0}$_2$ over $U$, and to add up the two relations obtained. \end{proof}
+To prove (ii), it is sufficient to integrate equations \eqref{rfd0}$_1$ and \eqref{rfd0}$_2$ over $U$, and to add up the two relations obtained. \end{proof} {The proof of the next lemma can be obtained by arguing as in the proof of Lemma \ref{obs_lem3}.} \begin{Lemma} There exists a constant $C>0$, independent of $\varepsilon$, such that